turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

     test/ideabox/idea_test.rb:8:in `test_basic_idea'
 {% endterminal %}

-Notice that minitest makes a distinction between failures and errors.
+Notice that Minitest makes a distinction between failures and errors.

-In minitest an error means that the Ruby code is wrong somehow.
-There might be a syntax error, or we're calling a method that doesn't exist, or calling a method that *does* exist, but we're doing it wrong.
+In Minitest an error means that the Ruby code is wrong somehow.
+There might be a syntax error, or we're calling a method that doesn't exist, or calling a method that *does* exist, but we're doing it incorrectly.
 A failure, on the other hand means that the code is running, but not doing what we expected.

 Minitest is complaining about an `ArgumentError`.
-An Idea takes two arguments:
+According to the test we wrote, an `Idea` should take two arguments:

 ```ruby
 Idea.new("a title", "a detailed and riveting description")
 ```

 However, the Idea class as it is currently defined has only the default initialize method, which takes no arguments.
-We need to overwrite it with the following code:
+We need to override it with the following code:

 ```ruby
 class Idea